A Typology for Exploring the Mitigation of Shortcut Behavior: Acknowledgments

 \section{Acknowledgments}

 The authors thank the anonymous reviewers for their valuable feedback.
-Furthermore, the authors thank Lars Meister for preliminary results and insights on this research.
-This work benefited from the Hessian Ministry of Science and the Arts (HMWK) projects "The Third Wave of Artificial Intelligence - 3AI" and hessian.AI (FF, WS, PS, KK) as well as from the ICT-48 Network of AI Research Excellence Center “TAILOR" (EU Horizon 2020, GA No 952215) (KK).
+Furthermore, the authors thank Lars Meister for the preliminary results and insights on this research.
+This work benefited from the Hessian Ministry of Science and the Arts (HMWK) projects ‘The Third Wave of Artificial Intelligence—3AI’, hessian.AI (F.F., W.S., P.S., K.K.) and ‘The Adaptive Mind’ (K.K.), the ICT-48 Network of AI Research Excellence Centre ‘TAILOR’ (EU Horizon 2020, GA No 952215) (K.K.), the Hessian research priority program LOEWE within the project WhiteBox (K.K.), and from the German Center for Artificial Intelligence (DFKI) project ‘SAINT’ (P.S., K.K.).